Yoga Alliance (YA) Bylaws

 Adopted, as amended, September 24, 2022

 NAME, LOCATION AND PURPOSES

-2. Location.
+- Location.
 The principal office of the Corporation shall be within or without the Commonwealth of Virginia, as determined by the Board of Directors (“Board”).

-3. Purpose.
+- Purpose.
 The purposes for which the Corporation is organized and operated shall be to operate as a trade association under Section 501(c)(6) of the U.S. Internal Revenue Code.
-The Corporation is affiliated with Yoga Alliance Registry, a Washington nonprofit corporation tax- exempt under Section 501(c)(3) of the U.S. Internal Revenue Code.
+The Corporation is affiliated with Yoga Alliance Foundation, a Washington nonprofit corporation tax- exempt under Section 501(c)(3) of the U.S. Internal Revenue Code.
 The Corporation shall not engage in any activity to influence or attempt to influence the selection, nomination, election, or appointment of any individual to any federal, state, or local public office or to office in a political organization.

 - The Corporation shall not have voting members, but may have such classes of nonvoting members as established by the Board.
 Members shall pay dues and such other fees or assessments as prescribed by the Board.
 Members may participate in standing or special committees of the membership, as appointed or selected according to the policies of the Corporation.

 BOARD OF DIRECTORS

-1. General Powers.
+- General Powers and Duties.
 The affairs of the Corporation shall be managed by its Board of Directors.
 The Board shall establish the strategic direction for, ensure the necessary resources for, and provide oversight of the Corporation, and may, from time to time, hire or designate staff, paid or volunteer, to carry out the Board’s direction under the oversight of the Board.

 MEETINGS OF THE BOARD

-1. Place of Meetings.
+- Place of Meetings.
 The meetings of the Board shall be held at a place determined by the Board.

-3. Special Meetings.
-Special meetings of the Board may be called at any time by the Chair or by two (2) or more Directors.
-The agenda of any special meeting will be announced at the time notice is given.
+- Special Meetings.
+Special meetings of the Board may be called at any time by the Chair or by three (3) or more Directors.
+The agenda of any special meeting will be announced forty-eight (48) hours before of the special meeting.
 The business of the special meeting shall be limited to that on the agenda.

-4. Notice of Meetings.
+- Notice of Meetings.
 Regular meetings shall be called on at least thirty (30) days’ notice and special meetings on at least five (5) days’ notice.
 Notice of regular or special meetings may be provided by electronic transmission in accordance with applicable law.

-5. Waiver of Notice.
+- Waiver of Notice.
 Attendance of a Director at a meeting shall constitute a waiver of notice of such meeting except when a Director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.

-6. Quorum.
+- Quorum.
 At all meetings of the Board, a majority of the total Directors then in office shall constitute a quorum for the transaction of business.

-7. Voting of Directors.
+- Voting of Directors.
 The voting of the majority of the Directors at a meeting at which a quorum has been established shall be the act of the Board, unless a vote of a greater number is required by these Bylaws or by law.

-8. Meetings by Communications Equipment.
+- Meetings by Communications Equipment.
 Members of the Board or any committee designated by the Board may participate in a meeting of such Board or committee by means of a conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other at the same time, and participation by such means shall constitute presence in person at a meeting.